Australia warns coronavirus outbreak will take weeks to tame

 "We have learned over time that the time between introducing a measure and seeing its effect is at least two weeks and sometimes longer than that," Kelly told Australian Broadcasting Corporation radio.

-Australia has recorded about 11,800 coronavirus cases, a fraction of what has been seen in other countries, and the disease has been effectively eliminated from most states.
+Australia has recorded about 11,800 coronavirus cases with a death toll of 123, a fraction of what has been seen in other countries.
+In most Australian states the disease has been effectively eliminated.

+Less than a month ago, Australia was widely heralded as a global leader in combating COVID-19 but quarantine lapses in Victoria triggered a flare-up in infections in June.
+An official inquiry into the outbreak began hearings on Monday.

+Victorian Premier Daniel Andrews said it was too soon to declare that such measures had flattened the outbreak.

-NSW reported 18 new infections on Sunday, its highest in three months.
+NSW reported 20 new infections on Monday, the highest in three months.
 The transmission rate in the state is higher than in Victoria, despite social distancing restrictions being tightened.

 NSW authorities have been unable to trace some of the clusters and state authorities have urged people to avoid unnecessary travel and public transport.